sulfierry/MolecularModeling/FreeEnergyLandscape/README.md

 - $|\vec{n}_1|$ and $|\vec{n}_2|$ represent the magnitudes of the normal vectors.
 - The first argument of $\arctan2$ is the sine component, given by the dot product of $\vec{n}_1$ and $\vec{r}_kl$, normalized by the product of their magnitudes.
 This effectively projects $\vec{r}_kl$ onto $\vec{n}_1$ to find the sine of the dihedral angle.
 - The second argument of $\arctan2$ is the cosine component, calculated as the dot product of the normal vectors $\vec{n}_1$ and $\vec{n}_2$, normalized by the product of their magnitudes, providing the cosine of the dihedral angle.

-This approach calculates the dihedral angle $\phi$ in a step-wise manner, ensuring clarity and improving the compatibility with Markdown rendering on GitHub.

 These representations allow for a simplified description of the system's state, facilitating the study of its behavior and properties through the manipulation of a reduced set of variables rather than the full set of atomic coordinates.